meows/racket/tests/mastery-narrative.md

 * Communication

   The student is interested in the mental model of the listener, and makes sure that their internal mathematical machinery is precisely communicated.
+The student expects to be understood and effectively works toward the goal.

 * Free Exposition